 Hiring is the first priority company-wide and to help recruiters organize their time, certain positions have been singled out as high-priority.
 I will always focus on having a healthy funnel for these high-priority positions over dedicating time to a side project.
 But, if I have a healthy funnel for these roles, then I will spend more time working on side projects.

 Why do you enjoy working on projects?

 Working on projects helps me diversify and sharpen my skills at the same time.
-Working on projects is exciting because it gives me an opportunity to see the big picture and understand the huge impact recruiting has on the success of the business.
+It is exciting because it gives me an opportunity to see the bigger picture and understand the huge impact recruiting has on the success of the business.